louisbutt338/nFoils/README.md

 ## installing nFoils

-Ensure you are set up in your chosen python virtual environment with pip, setuptools, CMake and a working C++ compiler installed
+Ensure you are set up in your chosen python virtual environment with pip and setuptools

-to install non-editable versions of the python modules and build C++ modules (feel free to install an editable version and/or make your own extra functions):
+to install non-editable versions of the python modules (feel free to install an editable version and make your own extra functions):
 ```
 git clone https://github.com/louisbutt338/nFoils.git
 cd nFoils